 The Bridge Rehabilitation of the Central (US-101) and Bayshore (1-80) Viaducts is a vital project to strengthen and rehabilitate the viaducts which are 71-years old.
 To facilitate the project, ramp closures are scheduled throughout the project.

-SFMTA Parking Control Officers will be deployed along key detour routes during this closure.
+SFMTA Parking Control Officers will be deployed along key detour routes during street closures.

 Caltrans contractors will deploy traffic control personnel and message boards will be in place in advance of the closures.
 For project information, visit Bridge Rehabilitation of Central (US 101) and Bayshore (I-80) Viaducts.